louisaxel-ambroise/epcis-archived/README.md

 ## Setup

 1. Install PostGreSQL if needed and create a new user/database for FasTnT;
-2. Update the `connectionStrings.shared.config` file with your connection string;
+2. Rename the `connectionStrings.default.config` file to `connectionStrings.shared.config` and edit the `FasTnT.Database` connection string with your PostGreSQL DB connection string;
-3. Download, extract and build the source code from Github (using `Debug` configuration);
+3. Build the solution using `Debug` configuration;
-4. Run the `.\tools\Up.cmd` utility.
+4. Run the `.\tools\Migrations\Up.cmd` script.
 It will apply the migrations to the database;
 5. Set `FasTnT.Web` project as startup project, and start the solution

 That's it.
 You should now have a full EPCIS repository working on your computer.